091500/gearblynk/README.md

 Imagine you could control any of your Blynk running device from your wrist.
 Now it is possible with GearBlynk app!

-GearBlynk is available for free download in official Samsung Galaxy Apps store since 7 Aug 2018
+2018.08.07: GearBlynk is available for free download in official Samsung Galaxy Apps store :free:
-GearBlynk PRO is available in official Samsung Galaxy Apps store since 28 Nov 2018
+2018.11.28: GearBlynk PRO is available in official Samsung Galaxy Apps store since :fireworks:

+:fireworks:

 **PRO version features:**